What is the Loire Valley known for?

 The Loire Valley is named for the Loire River, the longest river in France.

 It starts somewhere near the center of the country and snakes all the way out toward the western coast, finally reaching the Atlantic Ocean some 600 miles later.
 Along its banks, there is a lot of activity and many towns worth a visit in themselves.

 Majestic castles dot the countryside along the river—over 300 of them— and a tour of just a few of these structures alone plus their gardens could fill up several days.
 In the old days, the kings of France wanted to get out of the city, so they headed to the ‘burbs…the Loire Valley.
 A counterpart today, many Parisians have second homes in this area, since it is a relatively short train ride from the capital.
 Historically, this was the most important area outside of Paris in all of France, not only politically, but the river was a vital trade route.
 Today it is only used for tours.

-Some cities in the Loire Valley are: Samur, Chinon, Tours, Angers, Blois, Amboise, and Orléans.
+Here are some cities in the Loire Valley Saumur, Chinon, Tours, Angers, Blois, Amboise, and Orléans.

 - The French spoken here is allegedly the purest in the country, so might be a great place to learn it!

-- The Loire is an world-famous wine region.
+- The Loire is a world-famous wine region.
 Some Loire Valley wines you might have heard of: Vouvray, Sancerre, and Pouilly-Fumé.
 Also the home of Cointreau, an orange-flavored liqueur.

 - Leonardo da Vinci spent his last days in this area, as a guest of King François I. His tomb is in Amboise.

 - This is France’s mushroom-growing region.
 The champignons de Paris used to be cultivated in Paris, hence the name, but the French found that the Loire had a better growing environment for them.